SixArm/topics/topics/meeting-types/full.md

 # Meeting types

 There are several types of meetings that serve different purposes within organizations.
-Here are some common types:
+Here are some Typical types:

 * Informational Meetings: These meetings are held to provide updates, share information, or communicate important announcements.
 They are typically one-way communication, with one person or a small group presenting information to the rest of the attendees.